Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 - Add text – 85% of Facebook video is viewed with the sound off, so text to make your video more accessible

-- Share the video other channels – download the URL and promote it through blog, emails, and other social channels to reach a wider audience (and drive them back to your page!)
+- Share the video other channels – Download the URL and promote it through your blog, emails, and other social channels to reach a wider audience (and drive them back to your page).

-Host Facebook Groups to Beat The Facebook Algorithm Changes
+Host Facebook Groups to Beat The Algorithm Changes from Facebook Updates

 Facebook Groups are a goldmine when it comes to customer engagement.

-Among its many benefits, it allows brands to:
+Among its many benefits, Groups allow brands to to do the following:

 - Create more engagement